MilesAlford/di-workshop-02-variables-datatypes-decisions/README.md

 Open up the browser console again (right click -> inspect element -> console) and see what happens. **Why?**
+The console is telling me that the position of the rectangle is 100 on the X axis.
+This is because the console log variable tells the user what is to be shown within the console

 Add this line at the top of your program.
 Add your name!